mohamedlotfe/CMS-App-Modular-Monolith-API/README.md

 _Sequence diagram showing the bulk reindexing process for external data sources_

+## 📋 API Testing with Postman

+A comprehensive Postman collection is included to test all API endpoints.
+The collection file is located at `public/cms-app-postman-collection.json`.

+### Import the Collection

+1. Open Postman
+2. Click "Import" button
+3. Select the `cms-app-postman-collection.json` file
+4. The collection will be imported with all endpoints organized by module

+### Collection Structure

+- **Health**: System health monitoring endpoints
+- **CMS**: Content management endpoints (authors, tags, content)
+- **Discovery**: Search and discovery endpoints
+- **Ingest**: Bulk import and ingestion endpoints

+### Environment Variables

+The collection uses the following variables that you can set in your Postman environment:

+- `baseUrl`: API base URL (default: `http://localhost:3000`)
+- `authorId`: Author ID for testing (set after creating an author)
+- `contentId`: Content ID for testing (set after creating content)
+- `sourceId`: Ingest source ID for testing (set after creating a source)
+- `jobId`: Ingest job ID for testing (set after starting a job)
+- `searchQuery`: Search term for discovery testing
+- `tags`: Comma-separated tags for filtering
+- `author`: Author name for filtering
+- `published`: Published status filter (true/false)
+- `page`: Page number for pagination
+- `limit`: Number of results per page

+### Testing Workflow

+1. Start the application and external services
+2. Import the Postman collection
+3. Set up environment variables
+4. Test endpoints in order:
+   - Health check first
+   - Create authors and tags
+   - Create content
+   - Test search functionality
+   - Test ingest operations

 ## 🏗️ Architecture Details

 - **Modular Monolith**: Well-structured modules that can be extracted into microservices